Distributed projected-reflected-gradient algorithms for stochastic generalized Nash equilibrium problems: Introduction

 In this paper, we propose two special instances of the stochastic projected reflected gradient (SPRG) algorithm for SGNEPs.
-The SPRG involves only one projection step and one evaluation of the pseudogradient, computed in the reflection of second-last iterate on the last one, i.e., it uses the previous two iterates for the updates.
+The SPRG involves only one projection step and one evaluation of the pseudogradient, computed in the reflection of the second-last iterate on the last one, i.e., it uses the previous two iterates for the updates.
 Specifically, our contributions are the following. \begin{itemize} \item We exploit two splitting techniques to obtain two distributed algorithms, with and without preconditioning, that are instances of the SPRG scheme. \item We prove convergence of the first algorithm to a SGNE if the pseudogradient mapping is monotone and the solution is unique (Section \ref{sec_conv_uni}), differently from \cite{cui2019} where it is assumed to be monotone and ``weak sharp''. \item The weak sharpness property, discussed in Section \ref{sec_coco}, is hard to check on the problem data but it is guaranteed to hold on a cocoercive operator.
-Therefore, we prove convergence of the second, preconditioned algorithm when the pseudogradient mapping is cocoercive (Section \ref{sec_conv_coco}). \end{itemize} We note tha the projected reflected gradient (PRG) was first presented for deterministic VI by Malitsky in \cite{malitsky2015} and for SVI by Cui and Shanbhag in \cite{cui2016,cui2019}.
-Nevertheless, this is the first time that the PRG algorithm is designed for SGNEPs, namely, SVI with special structure, including the coupling constraints between the agents.
-Remarkably, under uniqueness of the solution, our algorithm has convergence guaranteed also for merely monotone pseudogradient mappings.
-This is a significant advantage compared to the SpFB which may not converge in that case, see Section \ref{sec_sim} for an example of non-convergence.
+Therefore, we prove convergence of the second, preconditioned algorithm when the pseudogradient mapping is cocoercive (Section \ref{sec_conv_coco}). \end{itemize} We note that PRG was first presented for deterministic VI in \cite{malitsky2015} and for SVI in \cite{cui2016,cui2019}.
+Nevertheless, this is the first time that it is designed for SGNEPs, i.e. a non-trivial instance of SVI with coupling constraints between the agents.
+Remarkably, under uniqueness of the solution, our algorithm has convergence guarantees also for merely monotone pseudogradient mappings.
+This is a significant advantage compared to the SpFB which may not converge in that case.